-Events WT 21/22 2561204 Competition in Networks 2 SWS Lecture Mitusch WT 21/22 2561205 Übung zu Wettbewerb in Netzen 1 SWS Practice Wisotzky, Mitusch, Corbo Exams ST 2021 7900274 Competition in Networks Mitusch
+Events WT 21/22 2561204 Competition in Networks 2 SWS Lecture Mitusch WT 21/22 2561205 Übung zu Wettbewerb in Netzen 1 SWS Practice Wisotzky, Mitusch, Corbo

 Result of success is made by a 60 minutes written examination during the semester break (according to §4(2), 1 ERSC).
 Examination is offered every semester and can be retried at any regular examination date.